laandrad/Text-Mining/README.md

 # Text-Mining
-Exploring a Text-Mining Approach as Rapid Prototyping Tool for Formative-Assessment Development in Problem-Based Learning Environments
+Exploring a Text-Mining Approach as Rapid Prototyping Tool for Formative-Assessment Development in Problem-Based Learning Environments.

+tm2.py has been written in Python 2.7, it might not run in Python 3 versions

 # How to Use tm2.py
 python tm2.py 'input_folder' 'output_folder'